Labour NEC Swerves Motion for Corbyn 'Loyalty Pledge' - Guido Fawkes

 “Votes were not taken at the NEC meeting.
 It kept the Corbynistas down.
 There will be no requirement for candidates to sign a formal Corbyn pledge of allegiance to Jeremy.
 The sense is that the left is losing the internal battle for control.”

 Can you imagine Wes Streeting and John Woodcock pledging that?
 They would have refused and made it even more politically embarrassing.
-Self-defeatingmindless Corbynista amateurism…
+Self-defeating mindless Corbynista amateurism…